 Warning!
 Read all safety warnings, instructions, illustrations and specifications provided with power tool.
-Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury.
+Failure to follow the warnings and instructions listed below may result in electric shock, fire and/ or serious injury.

 Save all warnings and instructions for future reference.
-The term "power tool" in the warnings listed below refers to your mains operated (corded) power tool or battery operated (cordless) power tool.
+The term "power tool" in all of the warnings listed below refers to your mains operated (corded) power tool or battery operated (cordless) power tool.